mchasteen/k8s-homelab/README.md

 ## Get kubectl config from cluster
 1. Make the config directlty:

->`mkdir -p ~/.kube`
+   `mkdir -p ~/.kube`

 2. Get the config from the/a k3s node and put it in your local .kube foler in your home directory.
 K9s also uses this kubectl config by default.

->`scp username@your.k3sserver.fqdn.or.ip:/etc/rancher/k3s/k3s.yaml ~/.kube/config`
+   `scp username@your.k3sserver.fqdn.or.ip:/etc/rancher/k3s/k3s.yaml ~/.kube/config`

-*Note: See [above](## Change permissions on kubectl config file) if having issues*
+   *Note: See [above](# Change permissions on kubectl config file) if having issues*

-3. Replace the localhost address (127.0.0.1) with your node's FQDN.
-If you don't want to run sed, just use a text editor to replace 127.0.0.1.
+3. The "kubeconfing" as it is called from the k3s node will have a server IP of `127.0.0.1`.
+Replace the localhost address (`127.0.0.1`) with your node's FQDN.
+If you don't want to run sed, just use a text editor to replace `127.0.0.1` with your nodes DNS fqdn.

->`sed -i 's/127.0.0.1/your.k3sserver.fqdn.or.ip/g' ~/.kube/config`
+   `sed -i 's/127.0.0.1/your.k3sserver.fqdn.or.ip/g' ~/.kube/config`

+   Or to use vim/nano:

+   `vim ~/.kube/config`

+   `nano ~/.kube/config`

 # Next Steps Before Application Deployments
-Before continuting, install a few extra components (since we removed trafik and servicelb):
+At this point about everything can be done from your management computer.
+Next we need to install a few extra components (since we removed trafik and servicelb):

 1. install metallb
 2. install ingress
 3. install longhorn for multi-node deployments without network storage.

-## 1. Install MetalLB
+## Install MetalLB
-First, configure what IP pools your lab will use.
+Hopefully you have though about what IP ranges you will need.
+Next we will define what IP pools your lab will use.
 Any 'external' services set to 'LoadBalancer' services will need a real IP with L2 advertisement (otherwise arp won't be updated).

 create a metallb_config.yaml file with the following: